Giant Panda: Profile and Information

 Giant Panda

-• The giant panda has always intrigued individuals and thus goes by various distinct names with its scientific name, meaning “black and white cat-foot,” and its Chinese name translates to “Giant Bear Cat.”
+• The giant panda has always intrigued individuals and thus goes by various names, including its scientific name, “black and white cat-foot,” and its Chinese name, which translates to “Giant Bear Cat.

 • At birth, giant panda cubs are so tiny that they weigh almost the same as a typical mouse and are about 0.001 percent of their mother’s weight at 100g.